 Another criticism that often comes up in relation to research on groups of braindamaged individuals is the mix of different lesion localisations in the same small groups.
 Working with mixed groups is often a necessity because of the difficulty finding suitable subjects for group studies in the research of speech and language deficits.
 Still, sometimes the different effects of diverse lesion localisations within one hemisphere are greater than those of localisations in different hemispheres.
 The groups in this study are heterogeneous, with lesions in different parts of the cortex and also subcortical lesions within each hemisphere.
-This was considered an indispensable adaptation to fulfil some of the demands for obtaining generalisable results.
-On the other hand, apart from the fact that a few more of the individuals in the RHD group than in the LHD group have subcortical involvement in their brain damage, both groups are heterogeneous to approximately the same extent.
+Because of the limited size of the groups, further subdividing and comparison of, for example, subjects with brain-damage restricted to cortex and subjects with brain-damage involving subcortical structures, or frontal brain-damage and posterior lesions, was not meaningful.
+On the other hand, mixed groups can be considered as a demand for obtaining results generalisable to populations with RHD or LHD.

+Apart from the fact that a few more of the individuals in the RHD group than in the LHD group have sub cortical involvement in their brain damage, both groups are heterogeneous to approximately the same extent.
 Unfortunately, the available data in medical charts ruled out making more exact estimations of lesion size for comparison between the groups.
 Still, when one works with individuals with acquired brain damage who, before their disease, had developed well-established complex cognitive functions, like language, completely homogeneous groups are impossible to obtain.
 When it comes to complex human cognition, acquired brain damage in one individual cannot always be expected to have exactly the same consequences for cognition as it does in another individual, even if the localisation and size of the lesion are the same.